General Contractor & Home Remodeling in Staten Island

 Porch Construction for Front and Side Entrances

-We build front porches.
-Side-entry porches too.
-From scratch- that includes the framing, decking surface, railings, steps, and roof structure if you want one.
-A lot of homes in Richmond Town and Great Kills have older porches.
-Rotted joists.
-Sagging floors.
-Sometimes a full rebuild makes more sense than patching things together.
+We build front porches and side-entry porches too.
+We build from scratch- that includes the framing, decking surface, railings, steps, and roof structure if you want one.
+A lot of homes in Richmond Town and Great Kills have older porches with rotted joists, sagging floors, and sometimes a full rebuild makes more sense than patching things together.

 Frequently Asked Questions